Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 I cannot really confirm where it will work and where not yet.
 Because it is from my private master script and I was the only user, it has not been tested for compatibility until I put it up in an emergency release thread a few days ago.
 I can only recommend you to use the latest browsers and load it with Greasemonkey or Tampermonkey.
 It has been confirmed to work with other userscript loaders, but you will need Greasemonkey or Tampermonkey for my master script later when I release it to replace this script.

-While it should work on modern browsers, how they treat HTTPS-HTTP mixed content makes a critical difference, and you need to follow the right steps to [enable it yourself](#mixed-content).
-It is at least very easy for me on Chrome and only requires two clicks.
+While it should work in modern browsers, how they treat HTTPS-HTTP mixed content makes a critical difference, and you need to follow the right steps to [enable it yourself](#mixed-content).
+It is at least very easy for me in Chrome and only requires two clicks.
 Making this script immune to it will at least require me to rewrite a large proportion of this script, and I may not even be good enough to do it.
 Therefore, I cannot do rewrite it anytime soon and you will have to enable it or rewrite the code yourself.

 ### Project limitations